TLC: Tables, Ladders & Chairs (2016): Aftermath

 For the next couple of weeks, Carmella repeated her accusation against Natalya, who allegedly had acted out of jealousy, but Natalya denied it until the December 20 episode, when she admitted to being the attacker because of pent up jealousy of the Bella Twins.
 Alexa Bliss, using heel tactics, retained the SmackDown Women's Championship against Becky Lynch in a rematch.
 She then lost a non-title match against "newcomer" La Luchadora, who made the champion submit to the Dis-arm-her and then unmasked as Lynch.
 Over the next few weeks, an unknown female dressed as La Luchadora began to aid Bliss in matches against Lynch, including Bliss's successful title defense in a Steel Cage match in the main event of the January 17 episode, where La Luchadora was unmasked as the returning Mickie James.

 After failing to win back the SmackDown Tag Team Championship on the following SmackDown, Heath Slater and Rhyno discussed their future on Talking Smack.
 Rhyno criticized Slater's lack of contribution in their matches before walking off; despite this, they continued as a team.
 The Wyatt Family invoked the Freebird Rule, allowing Luke Harper to also defend the championship.
 The Hype Bros then won a battle royal to become the number one contenders, but after the match, it was discovered that Zack Ryder had injured his knee and required surgery.
-Subsequently, on the December 27 episode, The Wyatt Family lost the titles to American Alpha in a four-way tag team elimination match.
+Subsequently, on the December 27 episode, The Wyatt Family lost the titles to American Alpha (Chad Gable and Jason Jordan) in a four-way tag team elimination match.
 The Wyatt Family invoked their rematch clause for the January 10, 2017, episode, but were unsuccessful.

 While the 2016 TLC event was held as a SmackDown-branded show, the 2017 event was held exclusively for wrestlers from the Raw brand.
 Additionally, the 2017 event was moved up to October instead of the usual December scheduling.